Frank’s Bridge – Kirkby Stephen

 She is said to have been a prisoner at Hartley Castle who escaped in her chains and drowned in the river.

-Kirkby Stephen is 40 minutes by car away from Lothlorien.
+Kirkby Stephen is 40 minutes by car from Lothlorien in Grange-over-Sands.

-f you are looking for a holiday cottage with easy access to Kirkby Stephen look no further.
-Enquire here.
+If you are looking for a pet-friendly holiday cottage with easy access to Kirkby Stephen, look no further, ring 07785944194 or Enquire here.

 We invite you to stay at Lothlorien